 Camping at Presqu’ile Provincial Park

 For those that would prefer to have roofed accommodation, the park has 3 different choices: the Denson Cottage, an Exploration Tent (site 155 on Maples campground), and the Minka test site (site 12 in High Bluff Campground).
-However, although the camp is open year round, the roofed accommodation is only available during the summers.
+However, although the camp is open year-round, the roofed accommodation is only available during the summers.
 If you’re new to camping with kids, you can check out our family camping tips here.
+You can also access the Ontario Parks brand new reservation system here.

 Pro-tip: Firewood, essential groceries, and ice cream are available at the camp office.
 Firewood is also available at the main gate.